 A student may also earn a concurrent non-accredited Bachelor of Arts (B. A.) degree by completing 32 additional credit hours in residence, including proficiency equivalent to that attained at the end of the second year of a foreign language as certified by the Department of Foreign Languages and Literature.

 Accreditation for Construction Engineering Management

-The American Council for Construction Education (ACCE) provides specialized accreditation for construction management.
-The CEM program was first accredited in 1980, and was re-accredited in 1990, 1996, 2002, and 2008.
-In 2008 the CEM program accreditation was extended for the maximum six years allowed by the accrediting body.
+The American Council for Construction Education (ACCE) provides specialized accreditation for construction management programs.
+The CEM program was first accredited by ACCE in 1980 and was re-accredited in 1990, 1996, 2002, 2008, and 2014.
+In 2014 the CEM program accreditation was extended for the maximum six years allowed by ACCE.